knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsPayPalClassicApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PaymentsPayPalClassicApi();
-            var request = new ModelFinalizeBillingAgreementRequest(); // ModelFinalizeBillingAgreementRequest | The request to finalize a PayPal billing agreement (optional)
+            var request = new FinalizeBillingAgreementRequest(); // FinalizeBillingAgreementRequest | The request to finalize a PayPal billing agreement (optional)

             try
             {